Monadical-SAS/solana-dns/README.md

 Solana has no power to change the public key because the chain forms an immutable record, and only later statements signed with a revocation key are recognized by clients as authorized to change the public key in control of a given domain.

-The exact mechanics of how domain ownership verification will be carried out, or whether it's even necessary with Solana DNS have yet to be fully designed.

-However, we're confident that given the power of an immutable, globally sychronized database, with key-based identity baked in, many of the distributed-systems and authentication problems that have plagued DNS in the past become drastically easier to solve.

 This isn't just a case of "slap a blockchain on it and hope it gets better", this is a true novel distributed database-style solution that hasn't been feasible with traditional blockchains.
 Running usable DNS on blockchains is now feasible with the advent of fast proof-of-history chains, because it enables updates to happen within DNS TTL windows like 30sec, which are well below